kati18/jsramverk-socket-server/README.md

 ## The project

-This project, a chat server, is released as an assignment and a part of a University course [DV1612 JavaScript-baserade webbramverk](https://jsramverk.se/) at BTH(Blekinge Institute of Technology) 2020.
+This project, a chat server and MongoDB database for fetching and storing data, is released as an assignment and a part of a University course [DV1612 JavaScript-baserade webbramverk](https://jsramverk.se/) at BTH(Blekinge Institute of Technology) 2020.

 ## Installations/dependencies

     - socket.io
     - @types/socket.io
     - express
+    - mongodb
+    - mongodb Node.js driver
+    - mongoose

 ## Production server